refaktor/MTL/README.md

       emacs code
       mtl store code

 ###Cooperating on a todo

 From previous example.
 We cooperate with a designer.
 So let's check if he has made any changes to his todo.

      mtl sync design from janko@projabc.net:~/mojcas-repo

-The design todo merged with his changes, let's check the changes, and look at the new todo.
+The design todo merged with his changes, let's check the changes, look at the new todo and if we like it we can store it.

      mtl diff design
      mtl cat design
+     mtl store design

-We add another task to his todo, and clone changes to our online mirror so he will be able to get it (this co-op workflow is different than usual pull/push with git, each person has it's own mirror repo on some common location).
+We add new task to his todo, and clone changes to our online mirror so he will be able to get it.

-   emacs design        #add another task mtl clone design to janko@projabc.net:~/my-repo
+       emacs design        #add another task
+       mtl clone design to janko@projabc.net:~/my-repo

-###Looking into the past

-File versioning, how to access past versions:
+##Commands dictionary

+###Doc naming conventions

+:today - gets changed with date of toda
+:yesterday , :yday - get exchanged with date of yesterday :tomorrow - the same doc~w - working version doc~ doc~0 - last stored version doc~1 , doc~N - previous, version N stores back

+###log
-     mtl log :today    	       #see the history
+     mtl log doc

+###cat

+cat whole doc

+     mtl cat doc
+     mtl cat today
+     mtl cat today~w
-     mtl cat :today~1
+     mtl cat today~5

+cat with filters

-     mtl cat :today~2 done
+     mtl cat doc done
+     mtl cat doc todo
+     mtl cat doc todonow
+     mtl cat doc urgent

+cat to another doc

+     mtl cat doc todo to doc2
-     mtl cat :today~2 to :tomorrow
+     mtl cat :yday todo to :today

-     #(to be done)
-     mtl diff :today~~5
-     mtl diff :today~3~5

-     mtl get :today~2

-##Current commands
+###...more to come...

+##Platforms

+Runs on Linux and Cygwin (should work on macs too.. if you try please report).

+##License

+GNU GPL v2

+##----PART OF OLD README -----

 Things will of course get streamlined and automated as much as it makes sense.
 This is heavily WIP!